U.S. soldier charged in Afghan massacre had PTSD: lawyer

 Under the military justice system, a plea is commonly postponed at this stage to preserve legal options for the defense, whose ability to make additional motions is severely restricted once a plea is entered, experts say.

-Civilian defense lawyer John Henry Browne told the judge, Colonel Jeffery Nance, that he would need at least a year and a half to prepare for Bales’ defense.
+Civilian defense lawyer John Henry Browne told the judge that Bales’ legal team would need at least a year and a half to prepare its case.

 Prosecutors say Bales, a father of two from Lake Tapps, Washington, acted alone and with “chilling premeditation” when, armed with a pistol, a rifle and a grenade launcher, he left his base twice, returning in the middle of his rampage to tell a fellow soldier: “I just shot up some people.”